RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 18.md

 "She left before I could explain anything to her."
 Sinéad snapped back, unable to hold herself back.
 "I was going to..."
 The words died in her mouth.

 "Well, I can see where Dee gets it from.
-Clearly keeping these sorts of secrets keeps everyone safe and gives them someone they know they can rely on.
+Clearly waiting to tell people things keeps everyone safe and gives them someone they know they can rely on.
 Ohh wait, she didn't ask for your help, I did."
 Trouble could hear the words cut both ways, Brun was as angry at herself as she was Sinéad.

 The car aggressively swerved and parked, mounting the curb.